Rebirth Year Seven

 –Batman/Superman: World’s Finest #13-15 (“ELEMENTARY”)

 Bruce sets up a business meeting with the unsavory billionaire tycoon, Simon Stagg.
 Later, Bat-Mite and Mr. Mxyzptlk disguise themselves as Batgirl and Supergirl, tricking Batman and Superman for a while, but ultimately the World’s Finest (along with the real Batgirl, real Supergirl, and Robin) see through the ruse (thanks to Jimmy Olsen).
 The imps are sent back to the 5th Dimension.
 En route back home, Batman and Robin learn that Stagg has been poisoned to death in his Metropolis hotel room.
 Notably, Metamorpho has gone missing.
 After the Dynamic Duo and Superman survey the crime scene, they help a resurfaced Metamorpho bust some thieves at the museum.
 Meanwhile, Jimmy Olsen interviews Sapphire at the Stagg Mansion, but he gets forcibly ejected by Java, the hulking Stagg family servant.
 Batman and Superman question Metamorpho as a suspect in Simon Stagg’s murder, much to the dismay of Metamorpho, who claims innocence.
 Later, both Jimmy and Metropolis Police Department (MPD) Inspector Bill Henderson find evidence that points to Bruce Wayne being Simon Stagg’s murderer.
-Soon afterward, in Gotham, Bruce is arrested by Harvey Bullock, Renee Montoya, and Commissioner Gordon.
+(Note that the MPD is also sometimes known as the MCPD, short for Metropolis City Police Department.)
+Soon afterward, in Gotham, Bruce is arrested by Harvey Bullock, Officer Renee Montoya, and Commissioner Gordon.
 (Note that the Daily Planet issue breaking the news story shows the date as June 5, but this must be ignored.)
 Bruce is immediately set free on bail.
 Remotely, Bruce chats with Clark, airing his own frustrations about the Daily Planet‘s smear job on him.
 Oliver Queen video-phones Bruce, telling him he’s reconsidered a Queen Industries/WayneTech partnership, so long as the collaboration involves work on WayneTech’s cutting edge artificial intelligence.
 Immediately, Bruce suspects that something is off with Ollie, thinking that he might even be speaking to an impostor.
 Meanwhile, Metamorpho takes his frustrations out on Doc Dread, Stingaree, and El Matanzas.
 In Venezuela, Superman and Robin help Metamorpho defeat El Matanzas and his robot army.
 The next day, Bruce phones a dozen other billionaires, including Ted Kord, Loren Jupiter, and Mento (Steve Dayton) to determine that they’ve all been replaced with doppelgängers.
 Bruce notifies Clark, who is attending Simon Stagg’s funeral with Metamorpho, Sapphire Stagg, and Java.
 Clark X-rays the casket, seeing that Simon Stagg’s body is an android replicant.
 After a cursory investigation, the heroes learn that all the kidnapped-and-replaced tycoons have had their bank accounts drained into offshore accounts owned by Professor Anthony Ivo.
 They also realize that their android copies seem to have been built by Dr. Will Magnus.
 Batman and Metamorpho visit Magnus Robotics in Upstate New York, finding the Metal Men trapped in a vat of lava.
 Concurrently, Superman and Robin infiltrate Ivo’s lab in the Allegheny Mountains only to be swarmed by androids, including a new Metamorpho-inspired version of Amazo called Ultramorpho (also spelled “Ultra-Morpho”) that can transform into Kryptonite.
 Batman (wearing armor literally made out of the Metal Men) and Metamorpho join Robin and an injured Superman to fight Ultramorpho while a strange voice (close to Ivo’s but not his) taunts them over an intercom.
 Metamorpho turns into a special armored costume for Superman to wear, but Ultramorpho is too powerful for the heroes, kidnapping Batman and Superman.
 Meanwhile, robots all over the planet begin to run amok, including Red Tornado, who glitches-out while helping with a flood in Kentucky.
 In Washington DC, the Doom Patrol fights Mekanique, during which Robotman turns evil.
 In Colorado, the The Challengers of the Unknown (Kyle “Ace” Morgan, Lester “Rocky” Davis, Matthew “Red” Ryan, and Professor Walter Haley) fight Ultivac.
 In Maine, the Teen Titans fight the Awesome Threesome (Torpedoman, Magneto, and Claw).
-In an unknown location, Batman and Superman awaken to find themselves wearing restrictive inhibitor collars along with other captives—Professor Ivo, Amazo, Dr. Magnus, Dr. Cyber, Toyman, Oliver Queen, Ted Kord, Simon Stagg, and Bug-Eyed Bandit.
+In an unknown location, Batman and Superman awaken to find themselves wearing restrictive inhibitor collars along with other captives—Professor Ivo, Amazo, Dr. Magnus, Dr. Cyber, Toyman (Winslow Schott), Oliver Queen, Ted Kord, Simon Stagg, and Bug-Eyed Bandit.
 (Despite meeting Dr. Cyber and Bug Eyed-Bandit for the first time, Batman knows all about them from his vast crime-files.)
 Their captor is a new model of Amazo called Newmazo, who has gained autonomy.
 In Gotham, Robin drives the Batmobile and radios Supergirl, who is dealing with Chemo in Metropolis.
 Newmazo remotely takes control of the Batmobile, causing Robin to head into a brick wall.

 –Batman/Superman: World’s Finest #16-17 (“ELEMENTARY” Conclusion)

 Picking up directly from Batman/Superman: World’s Finest #15, Flash saves Robin’s life and gets briefed on the situation.
 Flash tells Robin that Mr. Atom and Ultivac have rounded-up and imprisoned thousands of humans.
 In Midway City, Hawkman, Metamorpho, the Metal Men, and Plastic Man fight against Kelex, a few Superman Robots, and GI Robot.
 The Metal Men are destroyed in an explosion.
 At Newmazo’s lair, Oliver Queen is able to shoot Ultramorpho with a makeshift arrow, which causes the prisoners’ control necklaces to come off.
 This provides enough time for Flash, Robin, Wonder Woman, Firestorm, Hal Jordan, Metamorpho, and Supergirl (actually a disguised Newmazo) to arrive for a rescue.
 Realizing TO Morrow must be involved with the robot revolution, Batman sends Wonder Woman and Robin to interrogate him.
 The other heroes spread out across the country to save humankind from the robots, leaving Batman behind.
 Newmazo sheds his Supergirl disguise and attacks Batman.
 Thankfully, Martian Manhunter and the real Supergirl double back to save Batman.
 Superman and Wonder join in the fight, but they are quickly outmatched.
 Will Magnus is able to turn all the brainwashed robots (plus the original Amazo) against Newmazo, evening the odds.
-Backed by other joining heroes Hal Jordan, Captain Shazam, Blue Beetle, and Green Arrow, the original Amazo forces Newmazo into an energy feedback loop that forces them both into destruction.
+Backed by other joining heroes Hal Jordan, Captain Shazam (likely time-traveling from the future), Blue Beetle, and Green Arrow, the original Amazo forces Newmazo into an energy feedback loop that forces them both into destruction.
 Metamorpho then lands the final blow on Newmazo, ending his threat.
 Later, Will Magnus and Niles Caulder fix all the damaged robots.
 The Dynamic Duo, Superman, and Metamorpho debrief Jimmy Olsen, who realizes that the Daily Planet will have to exonerate Bruce.
 As referenced in Absolute Power #2, the JL collects both Newmazo’s skull and Bug-Eyed Bandit’s helmet as a trophies for their armory.

 –Batman/Superman: World’s Finest #20-22 (“HEIR TO THE KINGDOM”)